What is a Buy Now Pay Later facility?

 When we say borrowings, the most common terms that you might recall are credit cards and loans from banks.
 But is that all?
 Definitely not.
 To respond to the demand of the increasing need for credit, a large number of players have entered the market to provide individuals with innovative products.

 Today’s article will cover the details of one such product, the market size of which is growing rapidly in India - the BNPL facility.

 Buy Now Pay Later Model

-Buy Now Pay Later or BNPL is a facility that allows an individual to buy goods now and pay for them later.
+Buy Now Pay Later, or BNPL, is a facility that allows an individual to buy goods now and pay for them later.
 Usually, a transaction of sale includes purchasing goods in exchange for cash or credit.
-But this scheme lets you pay for the goods purchased in installments.
-The installments to be paid in many cases are interest-free, which differentiates these products from EMIs.
+But this scheme lets you pay for the goods purchased in instalments.
+The instalments to be paid, in many cases, are interest-free, which differentiates these products from EMIs.
 This scheme is available at both online and offline stores.

 How do these businesses operate?